PX4/PX4-user_guide/en/telemetry/arkflow_microhard_serial.md

 # ARK Electron Microhard Serial Telemetry Radios

+*ARK Electron Microhard Serial Telemetry Radios* integrate the [Microhard Pico Serial](http://microhardcorp.com/P900.php) P900 RF module.
-[Microhard Pico Serial](http://microhardcorp.com/P900.php) radios enable MAVLink communication between a radio on a vehicle and a GCS.
+This can be used to enable MAVLink communication between a radio on a vehicle and a GCS.

 Microhard Pico Serial radios are (up to) 1 Watt output radios that support point to point, point to multi-point, and mesh modes.
 The Microhard Pico radios can also be ordered with AES-256 encryption.